JRSaunders/ShardMatrix/README.md

 ### Once Yaml Config File is Complete

-Save the file to either where the application in a protected or externally inaccessible directory.
+Save the **file** to where the application is, in either a protected directory or externally inaccessible directory.

-Alternatively it can be made into a Kubernetes Secret and given to your application that way.
+Alternatively it can be made into a **Kubernetes Secret** and given to your application that way.

 ## Initiate in PHP